beet-software/dorm/docs/docs/apply/use-postgres.md

 The PostgreSQL engine builds parameterized SQL for direct operations.
-Its `putAll`, `pushAll`, and `patch` paths use the driver's internal transaction boundary described on this page; the framework does not expose a public transaction object.
+Its `putAll`, `pushAll`, and `patch` paths use the driver's internal transaction boundary described on this page. `TransactionalDorm` reuses the same driver transaction for its callback.

 Relationship reads can use direct relation plans or fall back to readable operations.
 The fallback can perform additional repository reads.
 PostgreSQL